 Redeemable Preferred Stock-Beginning on the date of original issuance of any given shares of Series A1 Preferred Stock, par value \$0.001 per share ("Series A1 Preferred Stock"), with an initial stated value of \$25.00 per share, subject to adjustment (the "Series A1 Preferred Stock Stated Value"), Series A Preferred Stock, par value \$0.001 per share ("Series A Preferred Stock") with an initial stated value of \$25.00 per share, subject to adjustment (the "Series A Preferred Stock Stated Value"), or Series D Preferred Stock, par value \$0.001 per share ("Series D Preferred Stock"), with an initial stated value of \$25.00 per share, subject to adjustment (the "Series D Preferred Stock Stated Value"), the holder of such shares has the right to require the Company to redeem such shares, subject to certain limitations as discussed in Note 11.
-The Company records the activity related to the Series A1 Preferred Stock, Series A Preferred Warrants and Series D Preferred Stock in permanent equity.
-In the event a holder of Series A Preferred Stock requests redemption of such shares and such redemption takes place prior to the first anniversary of the date of original issuance, the Company is required to pay such redemption in cash.
-As a result, the Company recorded issuances of Series A Preferred Stock in temporary equity.
+The Company records the activity related to the Series A1 Preferred Stock (for issuances prior to June 2024), Series A Preferred Stock, Series A Preferred Warrants and Series D Preferred Stock in permanent equity.
+With respect to shares of Series A1 Preferred Stock issued in June 2024 and thereafter, in the event a holder of Series A1 Preferred Stock requests redemption of such shares and such redemption takes place prior to the first anniversary of the date of original issuance, the Company is required to pay such redemption in cash.
+As a result, beginning in June 2024 and thereafter, the Company records issuances of Series A1 Preferred Stock in temporary equity.
+With respect to shares of Series A1 Preferred Stock issued in June 2024 and thereafter, on the first anniversary of the date of original issuance of a particular share of Series A1 Preferred Stock the Company reclassifies such share of Series A1 Preferred Stock from temporary equity to permanent equity as the feature giving rise to temporary equity classification, the requirement to satisfy redemption requests in cash, lapses on the first anniversary date.